polvalente/handoff/guides/resource_management.md

 #### Example: Pinned and Collocated Functions

-You can pin a function to a specific node, or collocate it with another function:
+You can pin a function to a specific node, or collocate it to another function:

 ```elixir
 functions = [